Understanding Hindley–Milner

 M is also a recursive algorithm, but it takes as input a type context, a expression, and a type, and returns a substitution.
 If we want to infer the type of an expression , we create a new type variable and call .
 Then we apply the resulting substitution to to know the type of .

 Algorithm M is top-down instead of bottom-up.
-This means constraints are propagated from the top, and if we detect an error, we report it in a leaf.
+This means constraints are propagated from the top, and if there exists an error, we found it in a leaf.